KyoheiG3/DynamicBlurView/README.md

 func animate()
 ```

--Should use when needs to change layout with animation when is set none of tracking mode.
+- Should use when needs to change layout with animation when is set none of tracking mode.

 ## Acknowledgements